EternalII/CSharpCourse/README.md

 Ex02: Otello game on console

-Ex03: Creating a "garage progra" to store vehicles
+Ex03: Creating a "garage program" to store vehicles

 Ex04: Creating a dynamic menu system